Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

 - In order to use the SHA256 as updatable hash function --> Add update method
 - Add SHA256 class that is restructuring of the single function into a class to enable adding update method.
   - update method is a chained method that returns an instance of the SHA256 class.
-  - in other words, when hashing a single input, we initialize the function with nothing-up my sleeve words; on the otherside the update method set the digest word as the initial state for a new input.
+  - in other words, when hashing a single input, we initialize the function with nothing-up my sleeve words; on the otherside the update method set the digest words as the initial state for a new input.
 - It was difficult to have the gist of how things work with chained instances of class to have a running update method.
 - The update method when used as `let digest = new SHA256().update(input).digest()` works fine with a single input.
 - The update method method doesn't output expected digest results when trying to chain different scattered bytes